BarakBinyamin/rock/README.md

 ## Planning

-Ideas:
-1. Define and rank challanges
-2. Assign teams

-1. Should teams comunicate back to the team makers?
-2. Should teams research problems in full or should the research be done in the process of defining challanges.
-It is likely more chllanges will be found in the proecss of solving another.

 ### Structure
 1. Brainstorm challanges
 2. Define the relationship between challenges (For example: Is a challenge a driving factor of a another?)